Do you want to be confident you can get your child recruited to be a college athlete? Yes! That’s why you’re here!

 3. When to Start a College Search

-Figure out which division you expect your child to compete in and read on to discover when your child should begin reaching out to college coaches.
+Figure out which division you expect your teen to compete in and read on to discover when you should begin reaching out to college coaches.

 4. How College Coaches Find Players

 Do you wonder how college coaches find players?
 How do they decide which games to watch?
 Where do coaches find your phone number?
-How do they even know your child is alive?
+How do they even know your athlete is alive?

 5. Help!
 I Got an Email From a College Coach

 You have so many questions and feelings about the email.
 What should you do next?
-Let’s break down this email and what it means, because if your son or daughter has the talent to play in college you will receive introductory emails from coaches.
+Let’s break down this email because if your son or daughter has the talent to play in college you will receive introductory emails from coaches.
 What you do next is vitally important.

 6. How an Email to a College Coach Can Open a Door or Slam it Shut

-Your child should be proactive and email college coaches.
+Your teen should be proactive and email college coaches.
 Here’s what you need to know to make the email a great introduction.

 7. Best Advice: Get a College Coach to Recruit You

-A compilation of 17 college coaches’ thoughts on what your child needs to do to be recruited.
+17 college coaches’ weigh in on what your athlete needs to do to become a college athlete.
 All the best advice in one place.

 Teens hate deadlines and making phone calls.
 You know what I mean.